uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 ## Flexibility and efficiency of use

-*Accelerators -- unseen by the novice user -- may often speed up the interaction for the expert user such that the system can cater to both inexperienced and experienced users.
+*Accelerators &ndash; unseen by the novice user &ndash; may often speed up the interaction for the expert user such that the system can cater to both inexperienced and experienced users.
 Allow users to tailor frequent actions.*

 When someone is using software every day, they will soon have common sequences of operations they do (such as "Open the file, find the next blank space, type in a record of what just happened").